MKKSANDI/DiscoDeblo/README.md

 # Discord Debloat

-Discord Debloat is a Windows cleanup tool for Discord that focuses on safe cache/config cleanup while preserving core install and account data.
+DiscoDeblo is a Windows cleanup tool for Discord that focuses on safe cache/config cleanup to optimize discord and make it feel faster and be faster

 ## Project files